Part of the Product Strategy series

 In PE context, these are the only product metrics that matter:

-• Product-driven revenue: Revenue directly attributable to product changes (new features, pricing changes, expansion features)
+- Product-driven revenue: Revenue directly attributable to product changes, tracked through a shipped revenue framework

 Everything else is a supporting metric.
 Track it if you want, but do not present it to the board unless it connects to one of these four.